jsharty/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Justin S. Harty, MSW, LCSW
+title: Justin S. Harty

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Doctoral Canditate
+role: Doctoral Canditate, Licensed Clinical Social Worker

 # Organizations/Affiliations to show in About widget
 organizations: